onheap/eval/README.md

 * Fast, probably **the fastest** expression evaluation engine in the go world ([benchmark](#benchmark)).
 * Easy to use, support for registering custom operators, variables, constants and writing comments in expressions.
 * Useful tools:
-    * [Debug Panel](#debug-panel): a Terminal UI to helps you understand how your expressions are executed.
+    * [Debug Panel](#debug-panel): a Terminal UI to help you understand how your expressions are executed.
     * [Expression Cost Optimizer](#expression-cost-optimizer): it uses Machine Learning algorithms to optimize your expressions and make them even faster.

 ## Basic Usage